 Moreover, not all mosquitoes bite.
-Only the female mosquitoes bite for human or animal blood to protect their eggs.
-The female mosquitoes only derive their protein and lipid supplies from human blood to encourage egg production and protection.
+Only female mosquitoes bite for human or animal blood to protect their eggs.
+Female mosquitoes only derive their protein and lipid supplies from human blood to encourage egg production and protection.

 Otherwise, their major source of food is from the nectar of the flowers and plant sap.
 Male mosquitoes do not depend on humans for food.